FGasper/p5-DNS-Unbound/README.md

 Returns _OBJ_.

 **NOTE:** Perl’s relationship with threads is … complicated.
-This option is not well-tested.
-If in doubt, just skip it.
+Caveat emptor.
+If in doubt, just leave this alone.

 ## _OBJ_->set\_option( $NAME => $VALUE )